lausa21/Cirrhosis-Stage-Classification-in-Machine-Learning-Using-Python/README.md

 # 🩺 Cirrhosis Stage Classification in Machine Learning Using Python
 This project focuses on building a **multi-class classification model to predict the histologic stage of cirrhosis in patients**.
-Developed as part of a Machine Learning course, the goal is to leverage patient data to accurately classify the disease into one of four stages.
+Developed as part of a Machine Learning course in my 3rd-semester, the goal is to leverage patient data to accurately classify the disease into one of four stages.

 The dataset is notably imbalanced, making this a challenging classification task.
 The project involves a thorough Exploratory Data Analysis (EDA), handling of missing values, and a comparison between two powerful ensemble models: Random Forest and XGBoost.
 Additionally, the impact of oversampling with SMOTE is investigated to address the class imbalance.